jurek2006/angular-contract-hours/README.md

 <img src="README.assets/1571826842433.png">

 You can download a printable PDF by pressing the "Download PDF" button.
-(As mentioned in paragraph "Known issues" - **at the moment downloading PDFs doesn't work on most of the mobile browsers.** :( )

 After pressing "Close" on the right side you will be redirected back to the schedule view.